 A colon and rectal surgeon is an expert in the surgical and non-surgical treatment of colon and rectal problems.
 He has completed advanced training in the treatment of colon and rectal problems in addition to full training in general surgery.
 Colon and rectal surgeons treat benign and malignant conditions, perform routine screening and examinations and surgically treat problems when necessary.

 Urogynecologists are experts in the surgical and non-surgical treatment of various disorders of the pelvic floor.
-Our urogynecology team is headed by two board certified, fellowship-trained subspecialists in female pelvic medicine and reconstructive surgery.
-In our outpatient setting; they are equipped to perform extremely specific and sophisticated tests which can help diagnose a wide variety of urogynecologic problems.
+Our urogynecology team is headed by two board certified, fellowship-trained subspecialists, with expertise in female pelvic medicine, reconstructive surgery and minimally invasive surgery.
+In our outpatient setting, they are equipped to perform extremely specific and sophisticated tests which can help diagnose a wide variety of urogynecologic problems.

 Following a complete evaluation, our physicians will tailor a treatment plan based for each patient based on their findings and the patient's wishes.